Arctic ecotoxicology and ecology

 My research aims to investigate how the Arctic marine biota is threatened by environmental modifications, whether climatic or anthropogenic.
 I mainly focus on the study of the seabird community, sensitive species playing a key role in Arctic marine ecosystems, which also function as powerful bio-indicators of marine food webs.
 I develop multi-disciplinary studies performed at large time and spatial scales, combining ecotoxicology, spatial ecology and ecophysiology approaches.

 Currently, I am more specifically focused on mercury (Hg) contamination in the Arctic, where it still raises important health and environmental concerns.
-The objective of this research is to provide a better understanding of the large-scale contamination of Arctic marine food webs, including seabirds, underlying processes and its impacts on biota.
+The objective of this research is to provide a better understanding of the large-scale contamination of Arctic marine food webs, including seabirds, underlying processes and its impacts on biota in a multi-stress context.

 If you want to know more about the ARCTOX network aiming to track mercury contamination across the Arctic marine food webs: https://arctox.cnrs.fr